nlsfi/gs-ogcfeat-datastore/README.md

 Issues (bugs)
 - (x) Initial Basic Auth backends fails on fetching landing page with Apache HttpClient -- /conformance /collections etc work just fine
+- (x) fetches only first page of items up to default limit at the moment

 Issues (Features)
 - (x) Add some form of limit support to avoid fetch-all-of-database queries